simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

 ```
 ##### Outputs

 At the end of our infrastructure code we define some outputs.
-These are not necessary in our case, but Pulumi will log the values after the deployment and we will have an overview of the resources we have created.
+These are not necessary in our case, but Pulumi will log the values after deployment and we will have an overview of the resources we have created.

 ```fsharp
 dict [ ("BucketName", bucket.Id :> obj)
         ("Distribution", cloudFrontDistribution.Id :> obj)